Darkonnas/PAO_Project/README.md

     - get assisted registers (returned as Set<Register>, implemented with TreeSet)
     - assign a new cashier, drop the current cashier
     - get all registers, get registers by id/active state/inUse state (returned as Set<Register>, implemented with TreeSet)
-    - set register active state/inUse state
+    - change register active state/inUse state
     - add a register, remove a register
 - Via LogService:
     - log actions to *Log.csv*